Blacepos/Snake/README.md

 # Snake

 Snake in haskell.
-Programming it was fun and I also learned a lot doing it.
+Programming this was fun and I also learned a lot doing it.

 <a href="https://hackage.haskell.org/package/gloss">Gloss</a> provides a neat function which handles all of the backend event handling, updating, and drawing of the window.
 This game in particular uses this function:
 ```Haskell